microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/02-size-analysis.md

 ## Coach Tips

  Make sure the attendees can explain both the business and technical motivations for choosing a particular service tier.
 The goal here is to simulate a workload for the database, watch the system load and then pick the right service tier in Azure DB for Postgres/MySQL.
 To monitor system load using tools like htop, you need to upgrade the OS and install the tool first.
-Following is an example in Postgres
+The following is an example in PostgreSQL:

- * Create a database in your on-premises database called samples, create pgbench schema and run a synthetic load
+ * Create a database in your on-premises database called samples, create a pgbench schema and run a synthetic load:

 ```bash